babelsociety/website/content/blog/beyond-market-economy/index.md

 Monopolies tend to be strictly regulated in many countries, however big businesses often find loopholes or ignore it until they are busted.
 See [Amazon hit with record US$1.3 billion fine for abuse of supply chain monopoly](https://techhq.com/2021/12/amazon-hit-with-record-us1-3-billion-fine-for-abuse-of-supply-chain-monopoly/) for a quick example.

 The problem this creates is that most wealth with time will naturally flow towards the hands of the few people who owns those massive corporations, and because wealth is power in every market economy, they become the new aristocracy of their time.
 Even worse, wealth sticks, it is forwarded to future generations.
 When few people seize most of the wealth, then the majority of the population is forced into poverty.
-After World War II, each new generation could enjoy a better life than previous one, with more wealth and education, however since the Millennials (born between 1980 and 1996) the trend inverted and since then each new generation live in worst conditions than previous one.
+After World War II, each new generation could enjoy a better life than previous one, with more wealth and education, however since the 1970 the trend inverted and each new generation lives in worst conditions than previous one.
+This is well demonstrated by the [widening gap between productivity and pay](https://www.epi.org/productivity-pay-gap/).
 Incidentally, [greater and greater wealth is concentrating in the hands of the few](https://www.theguardian.com/inequality/2017/dec/14/world-richest-increased-wealth-same-amount-as-poorest-half).

 One peculiarity it reflects is the limits of fierce competition.
 Even in an environment as strictly competitive as markets, **those who actually win the game**, raking in the greatest profits, **do so through collaboration rather than competition**.
 Toxic competition however brews toxic collaboration, in fact these agreements are often unstable and aimed at brutally drive out of market as many competitors as they can.